Tatyana-Defi/DorcinvilTatyana.github.io/index.md

 ## A more personal introduction

-When I started this assignment, I knew I wanted to choose something hands-on.
-I didn’t want to just write about a tool; I wanted to actually try something that feels close to what real ML engineers do every day.
-Since I love working with real datasets, I figured this was the perfect chance to experiment with data quality checks.
+When I started this assignment, I knew I didn’t want to just write a surface-level overview of some random ML tool.
+I wanted something hands-on, something that felt close to what real ML engineers deal with every day.
+Since I enjoy working with real datasets, this felt like the perfect chance to test out data validation using something that actually interests me.

-I used my anime dataset, which honestly made the whole project more fun.
-Instead of another dry academic dataset, I got to validate information on shows, genres, ratings, members, and everything else that would normally feed into a recommendation system.
-If anything was messy or broken, it would immediately impact a model’s performance, which made the project feel realistic.
+So I used my anime dataset.
+It made the work feel less like an assignment and more like I was experimenting with data that could realistically affect a recommendation model.
+If the data was messy, missing values, or inconsistent, it would cause real problems in a streaming platform.
+That’s what made this project fun to build out and analyze.

-This blog walks through what I built, what worked, and what I learned while simulating real production issues.
+This blog walks through what I built, what worked, what broke, and what I learned while simulating real production issues.

 ---

-# What I completed for Assignment 3
+# What I accomplished for Assignment 3

-For Option 1, I built a full data-quality validation workflow inspired by Great Expectations.
-Instead of installing the entire GE suite, I created lightweight Python versions of the most useful expectations.
-This let me understand exactly how data validation works behind the scenes.
+For Option 1, I created a full data-quality validation workflow inspired by Great Expectations.
+I didn’t install the entire GE library.
+Instead, I built lightweight Python versions of the most common expectations to really understand how the logic works underneath the tool.

-Here’s what I accomplished:
+Here’s what I completed:

-- Created a custom Great Expectations–style test suite in Python
+- Built a custom Great Expectations–style test suite in Python
 - Validated a real dataset (anime.csv)
 - Simulated realistic production data corruption
-- Collected pass/fail results
+- Captured pass/fail results
-- Added printed logs and summaries
+- Printed summaries and logs
-- Took screenshots showing all validation steps
+- Took screenshots as evidence of the workflow

-This fully meets the “Try a tool” requirement.
+This fully satisfies the tool-based requirement for the assignment.

 ---

 # Dataset Overview

-The dataset I used contains:
+The dataset I worked with includes:

 | Column    | Description               |
 |-----------|---------------------------|